-- Research the economic benefits and impacts of the oyster fishery and replenishment activities. - Review best management practices and outcomes for oyster resources and adapt successful techniques and applications from other places and regions.
+- Research the economic benefits and impacts of the oyster fishery, aquaculture, and replenishment activities. - Review best management practices and outcomes for oyster resources and adapt successful techniques and applications from other places and regions. - Research the economic value of recreational uses of the bay to the abundance of oysters and water quality, and determine whether Maryland's economy might benefit from a reduction in the harvest of wild oysters.